bogdankharchenko/typed-laravel-settings/README.md

 #### Creating a Setting Class

+This class represents a group of available settings for a given model.
 Public properties and their values will automatically be serialized into a json column, and serve as defaults.

 ```php